daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-and-typescript-building-functions-and-layers.md

     └── commmons/
 ```

+# Adding a Typescript Layer

-All of our λ functions will need a way to build a response object, so we can
+All of our λ functions will need a way to build a response object, we can use a
-export a function to then reuse this code:
+Layer to share the following code as a module:

 ```js
 export const responseBuilder = (